Liisagrant/programming-foundations-lesson-tasks/README.md

 # programming-foundations-lesson-tasks

 lesson-tasks

 lesson task 1:
-Do the following directly in a browser console:
-Console log your name
-Console log the sum of 7 and 8
-Write the following in a script.js file linked to from an index.html page.
-Add a comment above each line.
-Console log the current day of the week
+-Console log the current day of the week

-Console log 3 multiplied by 6
+-Console log 3 multiplied by 6

-Using the alert() method, alert your name, e.g. alert(“Marie”);
+-Using the alert() method, alert your name, e.g. alert(“Marie”);